• Articles

 Locations (Regions)

-is automatically populated on login regardless of any subscriptions, so boilerplate code to observe WhenLocationListChanged
+Unlike v1, Locations is automatically populated on login regardless of any subscriptions, so boilerplate code to observe WhenLocationListChanged can be removed.

 VPN Connectivity

-should be subscribed to make sure that in cases where the VPN tunnel is severed or connecting, the UI is updated without having to share the task's status throughout your UI code.
-This event should call what was once the .Subscribe
+VpnConnectionStatusChanged should be subscribed to make sure that in cases where the VPN tunnel is severed or connecting, the UI is updated without having to share the task's status throughout your UI code.
+This event should call what was once the .Subscribe callback of .Connect in v1.

 Diagnostic Logs